thycotic/privman-docs/admin/filters/types/inventory/file-hash.md

 [priority]: # (2)
 # File Hash Filter

-This type of filter identifies file inventory based on Secure Hash Algorithms. *No out-of-box filters exist in Privilege Manager for this type*.
+This type of filter identifies file inventoried based on Hash Algorithms. *No out-of-box filters exist in Privilege Manager for this type*.

-When creating this filter the target hashes need to be entered as a comma-separated list:
+When creating this filter, the target hashes need to be entered as a comma-separated list:

 ![create](images/sha/new-hash.png "New Hash Filter")